algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Research/StartingPoint.md

 ## Product

 ​What is it and why the client need our help to improve it ?
 > As I said earlier, the product we are working on is FABGen, a binding generator.
 It is used to generate bindings for different languages.
 It is used by Harfang 3D to generate bindings for their engine.
 The client needs our help to improve it because they want to add F# bindings to their engine.
+There is a real need for this because they have a lot of users who don't know or want to use C++.
+They want to add F# bindings to expand their user base.

 ## Ecosystem